Okheer/Enclave/crate/tee-solver/README.md

-# PRISM TEE Solver Engine - P3 Deliverables
+# PRISM TEE Solver Engine

 ## Overview
-This is the **Person 3 (P3)** implementation of the PRISM Protocol - the **TEE (Trusted Execution Environment) Solver Engine**.
+This is the implementation of the PRISM Protocol - the **TEE (Trusted Execution Environment) Solver Engine**.
 This component runs sealed solver competitions inside GCP Confidential Space and generates cryptographically signed attestations that prove the correct solver was selected fairly.

 ## Architecture